naomibaes/naomibaes.github.io/content/_index.md

       text: |-
         My research program aims to understand how socially salient concepts evolve in meaning over time - what I broadly refer to as **conceptual change**.

-        To this end, I have developed two novel and scalable frameworks together with my PhD supervisors and collaborators.
+        To this end, I have developed three interrelated and scalable components, together with my PhD supervisors and collaborators.
         - **"SIBling"** is a theoretical linguistic model that reduces six well-established types of lexical semantic change (LSC) into three key dimensions: **Sentiment, Intensity, and Breadth**.
-The computational framework proposes a toolkit for measuring changes along these axes, as well as complementary dimensions (salience, thematic content).
+        - The **SIB Toolkit** is a computational implementation of the SIBling model.
+It measures change along these three core dimensions, as well as complementary variables (salience, thematic content) which help to uncover influential cultural forces.
         - **"LSC-Eval"** is a three-stage evaluation framework designed to (1) generate synthetic datasets simulating kinds of LSC, (2) use these to evaluate the sensitivity of various change detection methods, and (3) identify the most suitable techniques for the dimension and domain of interest.

         I am currently applying *SIBling* to the mental health domain to examine how concepts such as *schizophrenia* and *autism* have evolved over time, and to uncover the social and cultural forces (e.g., concept creep, pathologization, and stigmatization) influencing these shifts.

         This program makes four main contributions:
-        1. It introduces *SIBling*, a framework grounded in historical linguistics and psychology, along with an associated methodological toolkit that draws from natural language processing.
+        1. It introduces *SIBling*, a unified model of conceptual change grounded in historical linguistics and psychology, along with a methodological toolkit that draws on natural language processing and a complementary evaluation framework (*LSC-Eval*) for testing and refining detection methods.
         2. It applies this toolkit to analyze semantic change in mental health discourse across historical corpora, spanning academic, media, and everyday language.
         3. It positions *SIBling* as a cross-disciplinary resource for studying conceptual change and its cultural drivers in domains such as psychology, law, and the humanities.
         4. It lays the foundation for generalizing this approach to model conceptual change across other domains and languages.